-Salesforce is a CRM system that is supporting the Business Services division, including BRN services.
-This system enables Business Services and BRN staff to enter data in real time through web enabled, cell phone compatible technology.
+Salesforce is a CRM system that is supporting the Business Services division.
+This system enables Business Services staff to enter data in real time through web enabled, cell phone compatible technology.
 This system is customizable and can be adapted to changes in data capture and reporting requirements.